 In comparison to the estimation of slowly varying intensity inhomogeneities, correcting interslice intensity variations has received little attention in the medical imaging literature.
 One early attempt to correct this problem in order to improve segmentation was presented in [Choi et al., 1991].
-This work presented a system for the segmentation of normal brains using Markov Random Fields, and presented two simple methods to reestimate tissue parameters between slices (after patientspecific training on a single slice).
+This work presented a system for the segmentation of normal brains using Markov Random Fields, and presented two simple methods to reestimate tissue parameters between slices (after patient-specific training on a single slice).
 One method thresholded pixels with high probabilities of containing a single tissue type, while the other used a least squares estimate of the change in tissue parameters.
 A similar approach was used in one of the only systems thus far to incorporate this step for tumor segmentation [Ozkan et al., 1993].
 This system first used patient-specific training of a neural network classifier on a single slice.
 When segmenting an adjacent slice, this neural network was first used to classify all pixels in the adjacent slice.
-The locations of pixels that received the same label in both slices were then determined, and these pixels in the adjacent slice.
+The locations of pixels that received the same label in both slices were then determined, and these pixels in the adjacent slice were used as a new training set for the neural network classifier used to classify the adjacent slice.
 Each of these approaches require not only a tissue model, but patient-specific training, making them unsuitable for use in our framework at this early stage.